spacemeshos/protocol/transactions/01-overview.md

 1. The hash sum is used as the seed for a [Mersenne Twister](https://en.wikipedia.org/wiki/Mersenne_Twister) (a type of pseudorandom number generator)
 1. A [Fisher-Yates shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) is performed on the list of block IDs using the output of the Mersenne Twister
 1. Transactions from the ordered blocks are then applied, in the order they appear in each block, ignoring duplicates (only the first appearance of a transaction determines its ordering)

+### Contextual validity

+A transaction is deemed contextually valid if, _at the moment when a transaction is applied to the global state,_ the following conditions apply:

+1. The transaction appears in a [contextually valid block](../consensus/01-overview.md#block-validity-in-spacemesh)
+1. The origin account (derived from the signature) exists
+1. The counter on the account matches the transaction counter
+1. The account balance is greater than or equal to the transaction amount + fee

 ### Global state